For further information or Booking..

 Causes of Ovarian Cancer

-Ovarian cancer is the third most common cancer among Thai women, following breast and cervical cancer, with nearly 3,000 new cases annually.
+Ovarian cancer is the third most common cancer among Thai women, following breast and cervical cancer, with nearly 3,000 new cases diagnosed annually.
 More than half of these patients die each year.
-If detected at stage 1, the cure rate can be as high as 90%.
-Although the exact cause of ovarian cancer is unknown, it is believed that frequent injury to the ovaries, combined with exposure to carcinogens, may contribute to the development of the disease.
+However, if detected at Stage 1, the cure rate can be as high as 90%.

 Symptoms of Ovarian Cancer